6 Skin Conditions That Cause Bumps Under Eyes Not Milia?

 Chalazion Treatment

-• For chalazion you can use a warm compress to open the oil glands, this can be done 3 times a day for 10 minutes.
+• Use a warm compress to open the oil glands; this can be done 3 times a day for 10 minutes.

-• Avoid using makeup it can irritate the skin.
+• Avoid using makeup because it can irritate the skin.

 3. Syringoma